Display the SAVE Logo on Your Website

 The SAVE Verifier - July 2018

-The SAVE Program published of our new quarterly newsletter, the SAVE Verifier Issue 3 (PDF, 148 KB).
+The SAVE Program published the third issue of our new quarterly newsletter, the SAVE Verifier Issue 3 (PDF, 148 KB).
 The e-newsletter gives benefit-granting agencies and benefit applicants easy access to SAVE’s resources.
 This issue highlights:

-- 9th Annual SAVE “Meeting Your Needs” User Forum Success
+- 9th Annual SAVE User Forum a Success

 Subscribe to USCIS GovDelivery today to receive The SAVE Verifier newsletter.